The Virtual Armchair General

 John Company

-The greatly improved and expanded rules set for gaming India's colonial history, including the Mysore, Maratha, Sikh Wars, Indian Mutiny, and much more.
+The newly printed THIRD Edition has swollen to 196 pages of resources, as well as all of the Second Edition's greatly improved and expanded rules for gaming India's colonial history, including the Mysore, Maratha, Sikh Wars, Indian Mutiny, and much more.

-This massive rules set comes with 12 sheets (double sided) of full color card stock Game Decks, 4 B&W "Cheat Sheets," more color game counter sheets, and 160 pages of text.
-This includes the rules proper, 13 pages of Weather Tables, 4 pages of Designers' Notes, 3 of Bibliography, 4 ready-to-play Scenarios (27 pages), 6 pages listing John Company's Battles, 4 pages of figure sources, six pages of Uniform data, and 2 pages of Basing Templates.
+Besides the rules proper, there are 13 pages of Weather Tables (with full color maps), 4 pages of Designers' Notes, 3 of Bibliography, 4 ready-to-play Scenarios (27 pages) with full color maps, 6 pages listing John Company's Battles, 4 pages of figure sources, six pages of Uniform data, and 2 pages of Basing Templates.

-But the greatest value are the Army Lists which detail organizational and tactical information for the Afghans, Marathas, Sikhs, British and HEIC units, with special emphasis in the latter on The Indian Mutiny.
+But still, one of the greatest values are the Army Lists with detailed organizational and tactical information for the Afghans, Marathas, Sikhs, British and HEIC units, with special emphasis on the latter on The Indian Mutiny.
 This information is not to be found in any one--or 25--books!

-For those primarily interested in the rules as a resource, or who prefer "self printing," the CD Edition is available for $20.00, plus postage.
+For those primarily interested in the book as a resource, or who prefer "self printing," the PDF Edition is available for $20.00, and includes all files for the full color accessories also for self-printing, plus postage.

 Return To Titles List